Emergent magnetic texture in driven twisted bilayer graphene: Chiral response and in-plane magnetic moment

 It is worth noticing that large orbital magnetic moments also apears in $C_{60}$ molecular bridges\cite{PhysRevLett.87.126801} and carbon nanotubes,\cite{PhysRevB.75.153406} however, its appearance highly depends on the source and drain electrodes.
 This is not so in our case since our electrodes are not directly attached to the TBG barrier, in fact, they are far form the barrier by approx. 5 nm.
-Furthermore, the continuum model (without leads) yields the same picture for the in-plane magnetic moment, i.e., large magnetic and small total currents in the AA-stacked regions.
-This is true for the whole band (not only around the neutrality point) and it also confirms the paramagnetic nature of the excitations,\cite{Stauber} i.e., the current on the bottom layer is opposite to the applied source-drain voltage, see SM.\cite{SI}
+Furthermore, linear response within the continuum model for bottom layer driven (infinite) TBG yields the same picture for the in-plane magnetic moment, i.e., large magnetic and small total currents in the AA-stacked regions.
+This is true for the whole band (not only around the neutrality point) and it also confirms the peculiar nature of the excitations,\cite{Stauber18,Stauber18b} i.e., the current on the bottom layer is opposite to the applied source-drain voltage, see ESI\dag.